-By definition, a decal is a transferring of an image from one medium/sheet to another.
-Decals usually are more artistic in their design, made in much larger formats, and they usually come in multiple pieces that can be adjusted accordingly.
+By definition, a vinyl decal is a transfer of an image from one medium/sheet to another.
+Decals are typically more artistic in their design than stickers.
+They are made in much larger formats, and usually come in multiple pieces that can be adjusted accordingly.

-Most people intend for their decals to be used permanently or for longer periods of time than a sticker or a label.
-In order to increase the life of these decals, we use only high-quality vinyl materials and add a weatherproof lamination to protect your decal from the elements.
-This process adds durability to your decal and keeps the imagery and color brighter and sharper for longer.
+Decals are intended to be used permanently or for longer periods of time than a sticker or a label.
+To increase their lifespan, we only use high-quality vinyl materials.
+We also add a weatherproof lamination to protect your decal from the elements.

 What material are your floor decals produced from?